2023 Most Popular Allied Health Services Associate Degree Schools in the Rocky Mountains Region

 The colleges and universities below are the most popular for medical assisting majors pursuing a associate degree.

 Our 2023 rankings named Salt Lake Community College the most popular school in the Rocky Mountains Region for allied health and medical assisting services students working on their associate degree.
-Located in the suburb of Salt Lake City, Salt Lake Community College is a public school with a fairly large student population.
+Located in the suburb of Salt Lake City, Salt Lake Community College is a public college with a very large student population.

 Of the 89 students majoring in medical assisting at Salt Lake Community College, 20% are male and 80% are female.